-After you back up your databases, you can restore the complete database to a consistent state from a recovery point.
+After you back up your databases, you can restore the complete database to a consistent state.
+You can restore a database either from a recovery point or to a point-in-time.

 Before you restore databases, ensure that you read the following considerations.